|

 of the Shraaddh.
 Over every cake that is offered, the offerer should with concentrated attention utter the Savitri Mantra.

+This other Mantra also should be uttered, viz., unto Soma who is fond of the Pitris.
 A woman that has become impure in consequence of the advent of her season, or one whose ears have been cut

 off, should not be allowed to remain where a Shraaddh is being performed.
 Nor should a woman (for cooking the rice to be offered

 in the Shraaddh) be brought from a Gotra other than that of the person who is performing the Shraaddh.
+While crossing a river, one should offer oblations of water unto one's Pitris, naming them all.
+One should

 next offer such oblations of water to one's deceased friends or relatives.
 From them that cross a river on boats, the Pitris